September 18-19, 2025

 MSCA-Falling Walls Lab Pitch competition

-Through 3-minute pitches by 15 MSCA fellows and alumni, one MSCA ECR will be selected for the official Falling Walls Lab Science Summit in November 2025.
+Through 3-minute pitches by 15 MSCA fellows and alumni, three MSCA ECR will be selected for the official Falling Walls Lab Science Summit in November 2025.

 Contestants